survivejs/react-book/manuscript/10_implementing_dnd.md

 If you drag a `Note` now, you should see some debug prints at console.
 We still need to figure out logic.
 Both `noteSource` and `noteTarget` give us access to `Note` props.
 In addition at `noteTarget` we can access the source `Note` through `monitor.getItem()` while `props` map to target.
 For DnD operations to make sense we'll to be able to tell individual notes apart.
 We'll need to model the concept of identity before we can move further.

-W> Note that React DnD isn't hot loading compatible so you may need to refresh browser manually while doing testing these changes.
+W> Note that React DnD isn't hot loading compatible so you may need to refresh browser manually while testing these changes.

 ## Developing `onMove` API for Notes